 - The “Ypres Fury” when the unveiling of a war monument in 1926 led to demonstrations

 WHERE TO BUY THE BOOK

 The Reconstruction of Ypres by Dominiek Dendooven and Jan Dewilde (ISBN 9781913491048) is published by Unicorn Publishing in the UK.
-It is available for purchase on Amazon, Bol.com or Belgian bookshops such as Standaard Boekhandel.
+It is available online and at Belgian bookshops.
 The book is also available in Dutch: De Wederopbouw in Ieper (ISBN 9781913491314).

 I hope you enjoy both the book and the walk.
 If you want to receive my forthcoming post on The Construction of the Menin Gate – and other new posts – directly into your inbox, add your email below:

 And if you have found this post useful and you would like to support Discovering Belgium with a small donation, feel free to buy me a cup of coffee.
 You’ll get a free e-book in return!
 Thank you.
 Denzil